cloudnative-pg/cloudnative-pg/docs/src/replica_cluster.md

   source: cluster-eu-central
 ```

-When the primary PostgreSQL cluster is shut down, write operations are no
+When the primary PostgreSQL cluster is demoted, write operations are no
 longer possible.
 CloudNativePG then:

 1. Archives the WAL file containing the shutdown checkpoint as a `.partial`